 Porterville, lying along the foothills of the Sierras, is located on State Highway 65, 165 miles north of Los Angeles, and 171 miles east of the Pacific Coast.
 Centrally located to major markets, the city has strategic access to major transportation routes.
 Porterville Unified School District serves over 14,000 students throughout the community, as well as the community of Strathmore.
-The district is comprised of ten elementary schools, three middle schools, four comprehensive high schools, one magnet academy, one continuation high school, and two alternative sites.
+The district is comprised of ten elementary schools, three middle schools, four comprehensive high schools, three dependent charter schools, one continuation high school, and one alternative site.